 There will probably be many features that you think you need, but it’s vital that your beginner bass plays well, sounds good and doesn’t cost the earth.
 It’s worth trying to find one that looks cool, too.
 The goal is to find a bass that inspires you and keeps you playing.
 That golden rule of gear acquisition never changes: always get the instrument that makes you want to play.
 In today’s market, it’s easy to find hundreds of killer beginner basses for less (sometimes a lot less) than 400 bucks.

 Now, a quick note on this guide: We’ve only featured four-string basses on the grounds that, as a beginner, you'll be focusing solely on the fundamentals.

 These basses are not just for beginners though.
 These are all great value, fun bass guitars.
 If you’re working to a tight budget or need a bass to track backings, or just want to expand your arsenal, then any of the basses on this list will see you right.

-If you’d like to read more expert buying advice, click the ‘buying advice’ button above.
-If you’d rather get straight to the products, keep scrolling.
+If you’d like to read some more expert buying advice, click the link – and if you’d rather get straight to the products, keep scrolling.

 Best beginner bass guitars: Guitar World's choice

 We love the Yamaha BB234 (opens in new tab).
 It’s classic Yamaha, affordable, features a cool design with excellent playability and quality tone.
 The P/J-style pickup configuration offers many flavors of low-end from a fuss-free passive setup of two independent volume controls and tone.
 For beginners, it’s a no-brainer, but players of all levels would enjoy it.